A simple finite delayed multi-type branching process for infectious disease modeling: Abstract

 \section{Abstract}

 We study a model for the spread of an infectious disease which incorporates spatial and temporal effects.
 The model is a delayed multi-type branching process in which types represent geographic regions while infected individuals reproduce offspring during a finite time interval and have convalescence times and random death/recovery outcomes.
-With the imposition of the condition that the mean matrices at each delay offset all have the same left and right Perron-Frobenius eigenvectors, we give simple expressions for various quantities derived from the limit of the geometrically weighted mean evolution of the process which are straightforward to compute explicitly from the mean matrices.
+We give simple expressions for the limit of the geometrically weighted mean evolution of the process.